-In addition, you are free to reincarnate as the Prophet or Saint of your choice and endure soul-safe in that stout shelter, with its personal exaltations, sins and agonies, through countless deaths, reincarnations and rebirths, until God decides to collect every soul once and for all.
+In addition, you are free to reincarnate as the Prophet or Saint of your choosing and endure soul-safe in that stout shelter with its personal exaltations, sins and agonies; through countless deaths, reincarnations and rebirths, until God decides to collect every soul once and for all.

-Walking around in the body and seeing the world through the eyeballs of Jesus, we’ll be soooo sorry for every wrong we’ve brought about during recent and prior lifetimes.
-We’ll be very grateful for any act of grace we’ve garnered in the past.
-Piety and kindness in this lifetime would be the best preparation for this after-death experience.
-Those who mess things up during this lifetime will have a worse experience of it; this I assure you.
+Walking around in the body of Jesus and seeing the world through His eyeballs, we’ll be soooo sorry for every wrong we’ve brought about during recent and prior lifetime, and grateful for any act of grace we’ve garnered in the past.
+Piety and kindness in this lifetime would be the best preparation for the after-death experience.
+Those who mess things up during this lifetime will have a worse experience of it, I assure you.

 The five rules of Islam, carried out in good faith and without bloody hands, would be an excellent preparation for this supreme challenge, as would any other pious lifestyle that valid religion encouraged.

 Let’s say you and I chose to disagree about our respective definitions of God.
 You’d stand on point A along this line of reasoning, (for example, “God does not exist.”)
 In this example, I would defend point B to the death, (“God is the clay figurine on my house altar”—just kidding).

 Since God is infinite (or as close to it as we can tell, since responsible for everything in a vast universe and beyond—any lesser god would have to have the Boss we are trying to describe), the line of God-definition stretches out to infinity.
 As it stretches out, the gap between your point A and mine B shrinks to nothing and our two points tend to merge, no matter how distant and dissimilar they may appear to be.